TERREMEMBER/znbase/docs/content/stable/reference/drivers/ysql-client-drivers.md

 #### Install the libpqxx driver

-To build and install the libpqxx driver for use with YugabyteDB, follow these steps:
+To build and install the libpqxx driver for use with ZNbaseDB, follow these steps:

 1. Clone the libpqxx repository.